opentracing-contrib/java-specialagent/README.md

 This command statically attaches [<ins>SpecialAgent</ins>](#41-specialagent) into the application in `myapp.jar`.

 #### 2.2.2 <ins>Dynamic Attach</ins>

+With [<ins>Dynamic Attach</ins>](#222-dynamic-attach), the application is allowed to start first, afterwhich an agent VM is dynamically attached to the application's PID.
+This mode requires 2 commands from the command line: the first for the application, and the second for the agent VM.

 Dynamically attaching to a Java application involves the use of a running application’s PID, after the application’s startup.
 The following commands can be used as an example: